Jungian Synchronicity: Decoding the Psychology of Meaningful Coincidences

 But what happens when you remove the assumption of time as strictly linear?
 Sounds too far-fetched?

-Well, from the Eastern viewpoint, especially for the Chinese, time isn’t perceived as linear, but cyclical.
+Well, from an Eastern viewpoint, especially for the Chinese, time isn’t perceived as linear but as cyclical.

 Chinese philosophy has two primary aspects of time: